 Where to Stay in Basel

-We stayed at the The Art House Basel (Design Hotels) right in the heart of the action.
+We stayed at The Art House Basel (Design Hotels) right in the heart of the action.
 This cosmopolitan hotel was a fantastic base for exploring Basel.
-It was contemporary, and had an urban design.
-The breakfast was fantastic, the rooms were filled with modern ammenities offering pleny of USB chargers, and yet it combined a funky mid century style with old fasioned telephone and other artistic touches.
+It was contemporary and had an urban design.
+The breakfast was fantastic, the rooms were filled with modern amenities offering plenty of USB chargers, and yet it combined a funky mid-century style with old fashioned telephone and other artistic touches.
 There’s a rooftop bar and they offer a free welcome drink of beer or wine.

 1. Basel is Quirky

 We had heard that the people of Basel jump into the Rhine river on a whim and float down until their heart’s content but we really didn’t understand what it was all about.
-Well, if you have ever visited Basel in the summertime (or even early Spring or late fall) you’ll notice a bunch of bobbing heads cruising down the Rhine.
+Well, if you have ever visited Basel in the summertime (or even late Spring or early fall) you’ll notice a bunch of bobbing heads cruising down the Rhine.